rconfig/rconfig8docker/README.md

     Password:  # Enter your credentials
 ```

-3. Edit the `.env` file and update the following values:
+3. Locate the `.env` file in the `data` directory and update the following values:

 ```sh
     APP_DEBUG=true/false